Indonesia Travel Essentials

 GoJek and Grab are the ride-hailing apps that transformed Indonesian cities.
 Order ojek (motorcycle taxi) for quick cheap trips or GoCar/GrabCar for longer rides.
 Bali has specific "ojek zones" — negotiate at official stands or use the apps.
 Becak (cycle rickshaws) and bemo (minibuses) serve local routes in smaller cities.

-Grab (Ride-Hailing)
+Grab & Gojek (Ride-Hailing)

 Scooter & Car Rental